South of Atlantic, East of Elton St.

 | Euclid Park, 1946|

 This began as a mystery photo from Thom Henrickson.
 Thom is pictured with his mother in 1946.
-It was Rod Maggio who recognized the building in the background and realized it was Euclid Avenue.
+It was Rod Maggio who recognized the building in the background and realized it was Euclid Avenue, south of Blake Avenue.
 That triggered some research on that specific area and Euclid Park.

 |New Lots Water Works and Woods

 This Shinske post card from 1909 and the 1924 aerial image on the right shows the early undeveloped lot running between Fountain and Euclid Avenues.
 Rod recalls playing in the abandoned Water Works buildings in 1940s.
 Note the building in the background of Thom's photo was not constructed yet in 1924.

 |The 1951 aerial image on the left shows the park and the playground.
 The baseball field hosted some pretty serious Kiwanis leagues (see below).
 The image on the right, courtesy of historic aerials.com, shows The Cypress Hills Projects going up around it, but not completed, in 1954.|

 |I dug into the Brooklyn Eagle to present some stories about the league which played at Euclid Park.
 The first is from August 10, 1948.
 The second article, from June 2 1955, discusses Hyman (Hy) Cohen who pitched there and was signed by the Yanks.
 This article noted that Hy attended Jefferson but they did not field a team at the time (war years maybe?)
 Hy did make it up "for a cup of coffee", appearing in 7 games for the Cubs in 1955.|